ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 function deleteDocumentsBehavior(docId, collection, deleted) {
-    // Prevents document deletions from destination collection "productsHistory" if source document is deleted.
+    // Prevents document deletions from destination collection "productsHistory" if source document is deleted. if (collection = "productsHistory" && deleted === true) return false;
     // If the source document information is updated (NOT deleted), the script will delete then
-    // replace the destination document (with an incremented ID) to keep it current. if (collection = "productsHistory" && deleted === true) return false;
+    // replace the destination document (with an incremented ID) to keep it current. if (collection = "productsHistory" && deleted === false) return true;
 }
 {CODE-BLOCK/}